Evaluating Complex Funding Sources

 Pass-Through Relationships

 Many not-for-profits receive donations on behalf of another organization that has not yet received its tax-exempt status.
-There are generally administrative costs associated with these funds, for which the host organization may not receive reimbursement.
-In addition, there are fiscal responsibilities to ensure that the funds are used for charitable purposes.
+Administrative costs are generally associated with these complex funding sources, for which the host organization may not receive reimbursement.
+Special fiscal responsibilities also exist that require your nonprofit to use the funds for charitable purposes.

 Annual Auctions and Other Fundraisers

 It is common for not-for-profits (or someone on their behalf) to host a fundraising event.
-However, in addition to requiring a significant time commitment from staff and volunteers (and placing the organization at risk for fraud if they are not properly supervised), there are numerous other accounting and donor perception issues that can diminish the returns of these events ostensibly deliver.
+However, in addition to requiring a significant time commitment from staff and volunteers (and placing the organization at risk for fraud without proper supervision), numerous other accounting and donor perception issues exist.
+Some of these can even diminish the returns that these events deliver.

-In addition to the above, there are other enticing revenue streams such as land grants and stock gifts that may include unanticipated tax consequences.
-Your organization should also be cautious about accepting revenue from advertising, parking fees, rent and retail sales, which can lead to additional recordkeeping requirements and unrelated business income (“UBI”).
+In addition to the above, there are other enticing revenue streams and complex funding sources such as land grants and stock gifts that may include unanticipated tax consequences.
+Your organization should also be cautious about accepting revenue from advertising, parking fees, rent and retail sales.
+These can lead to additional record-keeping requirements and unrelated business income (“UBI”).

 Fortunately, there are ways to protect your organization, including the following:

-Not all money is good money, but with the right set of tools and procedures to determine appropriate funding sources, your organization will be better prepared to proactively assess risk and to simplify decision-making in the future.
+Not all money is good money, but with the right set of tools and procedures to determine appropriate funding sources, your organization will feel prepared to proactively assess risk and to simplify decision-making in the future.